protzetter/electricity-agent/README.md

 - "What's the current electricity load in Germany?"
 - "Compare electricity prices between Nordic countries"
 - "Show me the renewable energy forecast for Spain"
+- "Get the generation forecast day ahead for Germany"
+- "What's the day-ahead generation forecast for Italy?"
 - "Analyze cross-border flows between Germany and France"
 - "Generate a chart showing Italian electricity prices"
 - "What are the key insights for European electricity markets today?"